 1. Prepare Your Bit

 Run your file across the surface of the bit, including the shaft.
-The last thing you want is for a burr to cut into your hand as you are working.
+This will prevent any burrs from cutting into your hand later.

 2. Prepare the Bench Grinder

-Make sure the guard is more than 0.125 inches away from the wheel to avoid the bit getting stuck.
+Make sure the guard is more than 0.125 inches away from the wheel to prevent the bit from getting stuck.

 3. Learn How To Hold the Bit

-If you have never sharpened a drill bit before, it is important you get a feel for the correct way to hold the bit against the wheel.
-Hold the drill bit in both hands and place them against the machine support.
+If you have never sharpened a drill bit before, it is important to get a feel for the correct way to hold the bit against the wheel.
+Hold the bit with both hands and place them against the machine support.

 4. Turn on the Grinder